What is a Profitability Ratio? Analysis, Definition, & Ways to Improve

 Profitability Ratio vs Other Financial Metrics

-While profitability ratios focus on earnings relative to different aspects of a business (like sales or assets), there are numerous other financial metrics out there.
+While profitability ratios focus on earnings relative to different aspects of a business (like sales or assets), there are many other financial metrics out there.

 • Liquidity ratios: These focus on a company's ability to cover short-term obligations.